 While many Italians do speak some English, especially in the larger cities, it is still a good idea to learn a few key phrases in Italian.

 - Prego (you are welcome)

-Lastly, it is a European custom and something I always like to know, the meeting and leaving is always with a kiss on the cheek when greeting acquaintances and friends alike.
+A European custom, the meeting and leaving, is always with a kiss on the cheek when greeting acquaintances and friends alike.
 Kiss the person’s left cheek first and then the right.